phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/how-To-website-blog-personal-brand/blog-personal-brand.md

 ### Localization

 - Localization is **a more rare feature**
-- Even then **often only a language switch** is provided, but translations have to be provided manually
+- Even then **often only a language switch** is provided, but translations have to be provided manually as separate files for each language
+- Some (often client-side) plugins offer **instant translation** while reading
 - With SSGs/web frameworks it's probably easier to e.g. translate content during built time
 - Interesting if you want to write in English for global reach **but e.g. your niche is also particularly popular in your country, mostly not talked about in English by tech-savvy people** so that users would use a browser translate plugin (e.g. home improvement in Germany)
 - Translation of image text extremely rare